 Regardless of whether or not your an experienced or amateur traveler, acquiring a travel rewards credit card for all of your traveling purchases is essential.
 The convenience of paying for everything on one credit card while earning a high caliber of perks and rewards will only increase the value of your card over time.
 To help you out, we’ve compiled a list of some of the best travel rewards credit cards and have dissected them to show their pros and cons.
 If you have any experiences with these cards, good or bad, we’d love to know what they are.
 Please feel free to leave your comments below.

 Featured Travel Rewards Credit Cards

 Citi ThankYou® Preferred Card – earn up to 20,000 Bonus Points.
-With the current offer, you can earn 20,000 ThankYou® Points after $1,500 in card purchases within 3 months of account opening – redeemable for $200 in gift cards or other great rewards!
+The Citi ThankYou® Preferred Card, from our partner Citi, gives new cardholders the opportunity to earn 20,000 ThankYou® Points after $1,500 in card purchases within 3 months of account opening – redeemable for $200 in gift cards or other great rewards!
 There is a nice rewards program as well.
 Cardholders earn 2 ThankYou Points per dollar spent on dining at restaurants and entertainment and 1 ThankYou Point on other purchases.
 You can earn unlimited ThankYou Points, and your Points do not expire.
 Your ThankYou Points can be redeemed for merchandise, travel rewards, gift cards, cash and more.
 This card also features a smart chip, which is great for the global traveler.
 This card also features a 0% intro APR on Balance Transfers and Purchases for 12 months.
 After that, the variable APR will be 12.99%-22.99% based upon your creditworthiness* There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.* There is no annual fee* You can read our full Citi ThankYou Preferred Rewards Card Review for more information.